 While the newer, larger ferries joined the service, the smaller vessels were gradually sold to new “homes” in the Great Lakes: the South Shore is now at Chicago in Lake Michigan.
 The West Shore and the William Miller are back together again in Bay City, Michigan.
 The Put-in-Bay was renamed the Sacre Bleu and serves as a freight vessel for Arnold Boat Line at Mackinac Island, Michigan.
 Whenever each of the ferries left the Lake Erie Islands for the last time, it was like saying farewell to a well-loved friend.

-Miller Boat Line is the chief UPS carrier to Put-in-Bay and Middle Bass, which Griffing Island Airlines assumes once the ferry season has ended for the winter.
+Miller Boat Line is the primary UPS carrier to Put-in-Bay and Middle Bass, which Griffing Island Airlines assumes once the ferry season has ended for the winter.
 Retail shops, Dockside, Waterline, and Bayview Gifts, offer gifts, snacks, sportswear, and free island and area information.
 The landmark Miller Office on Bayview Avenue, Put-in-Bay overlooks the downtown Miller Dock, winter home to all four vessels.
 Across the street is Miller Marina, developed in 1995 with available dockage totaling 1100 feet.
 Because of its serene setting and proximity to town, the marina is one of the most popular dockage spots for residents and transient boaters.
+In 2016, additions include the purchase of E’s Golf Cart Rental at the Miller Lime Kiln Dock and also a new Information Kiosk for added customer service.

 The name “Miller” continues as the corporate name; a salute to the Miller family, our island heritage, and goodwill the company has cultivated over the past century.
 Our patriarch, friend, and leader Bill Market III passed away in November, 2006.
 Not a day passes that the Market family does not reflect on the company that their parents nurtured and proudly passed on to their family.
 Mary Ann Market, well known for her leadership and generosity, passed away in April, 2010.
 The Market’s three children, Julene, Bill and Scott now own and operate the Miller Boat Line.